ucsd-ets/openedx-caliper-tracking/README.rst

 Transformed events are logged using **'logging.handlers.SysLogHandler'** with **'facility: local2'**.

-We need to create output files manually and set appropriate permissions for syslog user, please follow the steps below:
+We need to create output files manually and set appropriate permissions for syslog user.
+To do so, please follow the steps below:

 1. Create a log file with read/write permissions given to **syslog** user e.g: **/edx/var/log/caliper-analytics/caliper.log**